Skip to content

 As the name suggests, a video content strategy is a subcategory of content marketing, which utilises videos to attract, convert and retain customers.
 Typically, this involves distributing video content across your site, social and email marketing.

-The strategic element of this requires you to match your videos with the wants and needs of your target customers, in order to lead to bookings or sales.
+The strategic element of this requires you to match your videos with the wants and needs of your target customers, so you can drive bookings or sales.

 As such, creating a video content strategy is a fairly in-depth process, including research, planning, video creation, publishing and distribution.
 For many tourism business owners, this can make video content appear to be out of reach.